openownership/bods-dev-handbook/standard_releases.md

 preferred over "0.1" because someone might interpret the latter as the latest version of v0.1

+## Changelog
+A [changelog](https://github.com/openownership/data-standard/blob/master/docs/schema/changelog.rst) is kept of changes to the schema and documentation.
+Before a PR is merged into the `master` branch, you should consider whether an update to the changelog is necessary.
+(Broadly: is this a change that will materially effect people's use of BODS?
+Fixing a typo: no, not necessary.
+Editing a schema property's description for clarity: possibly necessary.)
+If there is no specific BODS release planned, but material changes need to be noted in the changelog, items can be added under a `## [Unreleased]` heading.

+See https://keepachangelog.com/en/0.3.0/ for more on maintaining a good changelog.

 ## Translations and releases

 Our standard assumption for translations is that they can be considered to be